bigtreetech/BIGTREETECH-TouchScreenFirmware/.github/pull_request_template.md

+### Please read the styleguide before posting!
+ ----> See styleguide.md in the root of this project

 ### Requirements

 * Filling out this template is required.
 Pull Requests without a clear description may be closed at the maintainers' discretion.